madskristensen/ExtensibilityMargin/README.md

 ![Document encoding](art/margin-encoding.png)

 ## Content type
 Shows the content type of the ITextBuffer at the caret position.
-The over tooltip shows the name of the base content type.
+The hover tooltip shows the name of the base content type.

 ## Classification
 Displays the name of the classification at the caret position in the document.
 The hover tooltip shows the inheritance hierarchy of the EditorFormatDefinition's BaseDefinition attribute.